-Answered By: Andrew Willan Last Updated: Nov 29, 2016 Views: 528
+Answered By: Andrew Willan Last Updated: Jul 26, 2018 Views: 2451

-In general you should have your ID card with you at all times, to enable access not just to the Library but to other University buildings and facilities.
+You should have your ID card with you at all times, to enable access not just to the Library but to other University buildings and facilities.
 If you lose it you should apply for a new one.

+While the temporary pass is active your normal staff/student ID card is deactivated, and if you find it you will not be able to use it in the Library for the rest of the day.
 You can only issue one temporary pass per day so you should take care not to lose it.
-If you lose your temporary card, entry to the Library is discretionary and will be noted as a cardless visit on your Library record.
+If you lose your temporary pass, entry to the Library is discretionary and will be noted as a cardless visit on your Library record.

-If you are a Visitor, Sconul Access or Alumni member of the Library and you have forgotten your card please speak to a member of staff at the help desk.
+If you are a Visitor, Sconul Access or Alumni member of the Library and you have forgotten your card please speak to a member of staff at the Help Desk.